How to get a free compost caddy

 Not in Brisbane?
 Heaps of councils across Australia and the world are putting together similar programs like this to encourage household recycling so be sure to check out your local area’s offering.

-So go get yours today!
-Want more handy compost tips?
-Check out our socials - Facebook, Instagram, YouTube and LinkedIn.
+Check out our socials - Facebook, Instagram, YouTube, TikTok and LinkedIn

 Reading next